 The Harlem Renaissance was an early 20th century (1920’s-30’s) literary, artistic, and intellectual movement in Harlem, New York.
-As African Americans migrated from rural Southern plantation slavery to areas such as the urban Northeast, communities were formed and civil rights sought for.
-This, in turn, creating the foundations for such black cultural expression to manifest and become globally influential.
+As African-Americans migrated from rural Southern plantation slavery to areas such as the US urban North East, communities were formed and civil rights sought for.
+This, in turn, creating the foundations for black cultural expression to manifest and become globally influential.

 (Lois Maillou Jones, In her Paris studio, c.1938)

-Within this movement there were many women artists such as Augusta Savage, Selma Burke, Elizabeth Prophet and Lois Maillou Jones.
-The blossoming of such creative African American female talent had, in turn, been enabled by previous sister pioneers of the art world such as Edmonia Lewis.
+Within this movement there were many women who were artists such as Augusta Savage, Selma Burke, Elizabeth Prophet and Lois Maillou Jones.
+The blossoming of creative African-American female talent had, in turn, been enabled by previous sister pioneers of the art world such as Edmonia Lewis.

 In the 19th century, Lewis was the first African/Native American sculptor to gain international recognition.
 The artist lived for many years in the European cities of Rome and London, and her pioneering work included African-American and abolitionist themes.